carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 questions:
 -  "What is a raster dataset?"
 -  "How do I read and plot raster data in Python?"
--  "How can I handle missing values?"
+-  "How can I handle missing data?"

 objectives:
 -  "Describe the fundamental attributes of a raster dataset."